enterovirus-phylo/nextclade_d68/README.md

 ---

-### Inferred Root (Optional but Recommended)
+### Inferred Ancestral Sequence (Optional but Recommended)

-The `inferred-root/` directory contains a self-contained pipeline to infer a dataset-specific ancestral root, which can be used as a reference for Nextclade.
-This enhances mutation and clade call accuracy for EV-D68 datasets.
+The `inferred-root/` directory contains a reproducible pipeline to infer a dataset-specific ancestral sequence, which can be used as a reference sequence in Nextclade.
+This enhances mutation and clade call accuracy for your dataset.

 - **See:** [`inferred-root/README.md`](inferred-root/README.md) for details.
-- To enable, set `ANCESTRAL_ROOT_INFERRENCE = True` in your config and run with
+- To enable, set `STATIC_ANCESTRAL_INFERRENCE = True` in your config and run with
-  `--config root_inference_confirmed=true`.
+  `--config static_inference_confirmed=true`.
 - Without confirmation, the workflow will halt and display an opt-in message.

 > [!NOTE]
-> To skip the inferred root step, leave `ANCESTRAL_ROOT_INFERRENCE = False`.
+> To skip the inferred root step, leave `STATIC_ANCESTRAL_INFERRENCE = False`.

 ### **Template for other enteroviruses:**
 If you want to apply this approach to other enterovirus types (e.g., EV-A71, CVA16), a [Nextclade Dataset Template for Inferred Root](https://github.com/enterovirus-phylo/dataset-template-inferred-root) is available and recommended for reuse.